 Upon receiving a Statement of Claim, read the document very carefully to determine exactly what is being requested and alleged.
 When reading a Statement of Claim, look for the following information:

 - (1) The names of the parties in the Statement of Claim.
 Typically there are two parties stated on the first page.
-The person who commenced the action and filed the Statement of Claim is called the Plaintiff.
-The person who has a judgement sought against them and receives the Statement of Claim is called the Defendant.
+The Plaintiff – who is the person who commenced the action and filed the Statement of Claim and the Defendant – who is the person against whom the claim is made and judgement sought.
 If there is more than one defendant, they are called Co-defendants.

 - (2) The names of any lawyers representing the Plaintiff.
 This will be on the front page of the Statement of Claim.
 The lawyer’s address and an address for service will also be provided.
 The address for service is very important, as it is where all documents responding to the Statement of Claim must be sent.